B-Hartley/drinkaware/TROUBLESHOOTING.md

 **Solution:**
 1. Make sure to give each account a unique and descriptive name during setup
-2. When using services, always specify the correct `account_name` parameter
+2. When using services, always select the correct integration from the dropdown
-3. Use the `get_coordinator_by_name_or_id` function properly in your scripts/automations
+3. Note that as of version 0.3.0, services use the config entry ID dropdown instead of account names
-4. If needed, you can find the entry_id for each account in your Home Assistant configuration files or by inspecting the entity attributes
+4. If needed, you can find the entry_id for each account in Developer Tools → States by looking at the entity attributes

 ### Entity Names Are Too Long